Travel Corridors in Western Montana + Glacier National Park

 Communities: East Glacier Park, Browning, Heart Butte, Cut Bank, St. Mary, Babb

 Overview: Just east of Glacier National Park in northwest Montana, experience the culture and traditions of the Blackfeet Nation on the Blackfeet Indian Reservation, where you can attend the annual North American Indian Days pow wow or the Heart Butte Indian Days pow wow.
-Explore historically significant sites along the Lewis and Clark Trail, plus an extensive hiking trail system, golfing, a brewery and the Cut Bank giant penguin.
+Explore historically significant sites along the Lewis and Clark Trail, plus an extensive hiking trail system, golfing and a brewery.

 Length: 122 miles